kirillantv/yii2-dynamicvalue/README.md

 `link` is optional parameter.
 If you will set it, widget will render a hypertext link.

+`encode` - boolean property.
+If you want to encode label you have to set it true.
+By default label is not encoded.

 `tag` is HTML tag wrapping your label.
 Ignored if you set `link`.
 By the default, it renders `<div>`

 `options`is array the tag options in terms of name-value pairs.